Orynik/header-with-anchor/README.md

   ...
 });
 ```
+Available symbols: all Latin letters, digitals, dash, and underscore.

 P.S.
 The anchor value is displayed next to the header block only when there is text in the header block.